riz-l/oneresponse-rework/README.md

 ```
 // State = randomData, preciseData
-const [randomData, setRandomData] = useState([]); // Random Data
+const [randomData, setRandomData] = useState([]);
-const [preciseData, setPreciseData] = useState([]); // Precise Data
+const [preciseData, setPreciseData] = useState([]);
 ```

-If you are using lots of different state variables, add a comment alongside each state item to clarify each state item's use.
+If you are using lots of different state variables, instead of commenting the variable name in the above `// State` comment, add a comment alongside each state item to clarify each state item's use.
 For example:

 ```
 // State